Benton Harbor, Michigan: Water state of emergency

 As with the 2014–2019 public health crisis involving the drinking water in Flint, in 2018 higher-than-acceptable levels of lead were found in Benton Harbor's tap water.
 Water was starting to appear "bubbly and white" to "brown", with a "horrible" taste and poor smell.
 This was due to lead-based water service lines.
 Testing found the samples returned lead levels of 22 parts per billion, greater than the 20 parts per billion in Flint and the federal lead action level of 15 parts per billion.
 High levels of copper were also noted in the annual consumer confidence reports that have been required by Environmental Protection Agency.

 Concerns were with the health impacts of lead poisoning.
 As a result, residents were supplied with free bottled water, including for use with brushing teeth and cooking, for residences and schools.
 In September 2021, $10 million was budgeted to replace the lead service lines.
 All lead pipes had been replaced by December 1, 2023, per the Michigan Department of Health and Human Services.

+In 2026 a documentary about the crisis called A Benton Harbor Story was released.